What is water pollution?

 Effects of oil spills on the environment

-Solution of water pollution
+Solutions for water pollution

 - Water pollution can be controlled or prevented by the minimum use of excess nitrate and phosphate fertilizers.
 Minimum use of synthetic detergents, or bio-degradable detergents.
 Bio-degradable detergents are substances that can be decomposed by bacteria.

-- Water pollution can be controlled, before throwing the industrial wastes and sewage into the river and lakes, the inorganic or organic substances are first treated chemically to neutralize the harmful substances present in them.
+- Water pollution can be controlled, before throwing the industrial wastes and sewage into the river and lakes.
+The inorganic or organic substances are first treated chemically to neutralize the harmful substances present in them.

 - The radioactive waste products obtained from the nuclear power plant, hospitals, and scientific laboratories should be enclosed in containers made of concrete.
 It dumped into the seawater to control such types of water pollution.